Bredstone/Keycloak-OIDC4AC-Lab/README.md

 - `scripts/` and `dev.sh` — build, lifecycle, verification, and test automation.
 - `docs/` — user and implementation documentation.
-- `submission/` — reviewer-facing artifact notes and the claims checklist.
+- `submission/` — artifact-submission notes and the claims checklist.

 Generated Keycloak distributions, Maven caches, provider JARs, and test runtime state are created under ignored `.build/`, `.runtime/`, and `target/` directories.
 They are not required in the repository.
-Reviewer-specific information is collected in the [artifact appendix](submission/appendix.md).
+Submission-specific information is collected in the [artifact appendix](submission/appendix.md).

 ## Seals considered